Billboard

 The History Bit

-In 1516 Thomas More, High Chancellor to Henry VIll, published a book called ‘Utopia’, an imagined fictional island in which everything was “perfect”.
-More's Utopia was a socio-political satire.
-The book depicts a fictional island society and its religious, social and political customs.
+In 1516 Thomas More, High Chancellor to Henry VIII, published a book called ‘Utopia’, an imagined fictional island in which everything was “perfect”.
+More’s Utopia was a satire, a critique of 16th century society highlighting its absurdities.
+Not only this, but in some ways it was a work of early science fiction.

-However, More's Utopia popularised the idea of imagining parallel realities.
+More’s Utopia would popularise the idea of imagining parallel realities.
 Every utopia contains a dystopia, an illusion where nothing is perfect.

 Different types of Utopia?